adityawanere/aws-terraform/README.md

-# AWS Terraform React App Deployment

-This project automates the deployment of a React application to AWS infrastructure using Terraform and GitHub Actions.

 ## Overview

-- **Infrastructure as Code:** Terraform provisions AWS resources (EC2, S3, ECR, IAM) and stores remote state in an S3 backend for collaboration and reliability.
+- **Infrastructure as Code:** Terraform provisions AWS resources (EC2, S3, ECR, IAM) and manages remote state in an S3 backend for reliability and collaboration.
-- **CI/CD Pipeline:** GitHub Actions builds, uploads, and deploys the React app to EC2 using AWS SSM.
+- **CI/CD Pipeline:** GitHub Actions builds the React app, creates a Docker image, pushes it to ECR, and triggers deployment to EC2 using AWS SSM.
-- **Remote Deployment:** Deployment scripts are executed on EC2 via AWS SSM for secure, automated updates.
+- **Remote Deployment:** Deployment scripts are executed on EC2 via AWS SSM, which pulls the latest Docker image directly from ECR for secure, automated updates.

 ## Folder Structure